Artycodes/Employee-Attrition/README.md

 EXPLORATORY DATA ANALYSIS
 DISTRIBUTION OF EMPLOYEE ATTRITION IN THE COMPANY

-ANALYSIS OF THE FEATURE NAMES
+ANALYSIS OF THE FEATURE NAMES:
 Removing Useless Features
 Standard Hours
 Employee Count